November 18th, 2018 Last Updated on: March 2nd, 2022

 Sometimes you have to ask for help!

 When you have followed these steps and still haven’t found your tribe, the next thing would be to pay a genealogist to do the job for you.
 The good news is that you already have an idea of the genealogical process.
 Your knowledge will come in handy when the genealogist begins work.
-You can choose to hire the genealogist to trace the tribe to which you belong, or you hire him/her to work with you on the project you have at hand.
+You can choose to hire the genealogist to trace which tribe you belong, or you hire him to work with you on the project you have at hand.

 Read our tips on hiring a genealogist.